 - our insurers and brokers;

-- external service suppliers, representatives and agents that we use to make our business more efficient, e.g typing services, marketing agencies, document collation, file storage provider, providers of our IT services or analysis suppliers;
+- external service suppliers, representatives and agents that we use to make our business more efficient, e.g typing services, marketing agencies, document collation, file storage provider, mail services, providers of our IT services or analysis suppliers;

 - courts and tribunals relating to the matter you have instructed us upon.